hpacheco/ses/labs/Lab1.md

 smack@container$
 ```

-To make it feasible to statically explore all possible program paths, SMACK resorts to a bounded model checking technique that it will explore all paths only up to a (typically small) maximum depth.
+To make it feasible to statically explore all possible program paths, SMACK resorts to a bounded model checking technique that will explore all paths only up to a (typically small) maximum depth.

 #### Integer overflow